achaldave/achaldave.github.io/_pages/about.md

 <div class="sub">Illustration by Ilya Milstein</div>
 <br>

-Hi, I'm Bhoomika.
-I'm a quantitative analyst for [Goldman Sachs']("https://www.goldmansachs.com/") asset backed securities business.
-I graduated from IIT Guwahati last year, where I majored in Chemical Science and got a chance to work with [Dr. Arun Chattopadhyay](https://scholar.google.co.in/citations?user=Ym02t0UAAAAJ&hl=en) as a [thesis student](https://iitg.ac.in/arun/Web%20Pages/Team/msc_project.htm) focused on nanomaterial synthesis.
+Hi, I'm Achal.
+I'm a hardware engineer at Nvidia working in the GPU divison.
+I graduated from IIT Guwahati last year, where I majored in Electronics and Communication Engineering with a minor in Computer Science.

-I am a part of the team behind [A Junior VC](https://ajuniorvc.com), a project that was started to democratise access to analysis and commentary by venture capitalists surrounding the Indian startup ecosystem.
-Check out [McMarkets](https://ajuniorvc.com/mcmarkets/), or quickly look up [my first name](https://ajuniorvc.com/?s=bhoomika) on the AJVC website to find the pieces I've worked on.

-This website is my attempt at documenting at least some of the things I'm actively thinking about, as well as some of the experiences I've managed to chronicle as an undergrad navigating college in the Indian context.
+This website is my attempt at documenting at least some of the things I'm actively thinking about, as well as some random thoughts on hardware, math and tech.

 Thanks for dropping by!
 Feel free to reach out to me via Twitter or LinkedIn if you have anything to share.